gardener/gardener-extension-provider-gcp/docs/usage-as-end-user.md

 ## WorkerConfig

 Multiple zones can be configured for a worker group of a GCP Shoot.
-The minimum number of machines in every worker group should be equal to the number of zones configured for that worker-group.
+The minimum number of machines in every worker group should be equal to or greater than the number of zones configured for that worker-group.

 > The predicate is - A worker group with N zones configured should have minimum N machines.